Chrysler minivans (S): Overview

 Launched in November 1983 for the 1984 model year, Chrysler marketed the first-generation minivans as the Dodge Caravan and Plymouth Voyager, along with the Mini Ram Van cargo van.
-While the Dodge Caravan nameplate was used for the first time, Plymouth had used the Voyager nameplate since 1974 on its version of the Dodge Sportsman full-size passenger van.
+While the Dodge Caravan nameplate was all-new, the Voyager nameplate had been in use since 1974, marketed as the Plymouth equivalent of the Dodge Sportsman full-size passenger van.

-Initially released in a single 112-inch wheelbase, Chrysler introduced a 119-inch wheelbase as part of a 1987 update, launching the Grand Caravan/Grand Voyager.
-Starting in 1988, the Chrysler Voyager was exported to markets outside of the United States and Canada.
-For 1990, Chrysler began production of the Chrysler Town & Country, among the first luxury vehicles produced as a minivan.
+Initially released in a single 112-inch wheelbase, a 119-inch long-wheelbase Grand Caravan/Grand Voyager was introduced for the 1987 model year.
+Chrysler began marketing minivans under its own brand starting in 1988, with the Chrysler Voyager introduced for export sale; the Chrysler Town & Country was introduced for 1990, serving as one of the first luxury-oriented minivans.